 - It is the most affordable of all window materials.

-- Vinyl doesn’t require any maintenance and will continue to look great for many years.
+- Vinyl requires no maintenance and will continue to look great for many years.

 - Non-corroding, UV-resistant and very durable.

 - Vinyl cannot be stained or painted to match décor.
-It allows for little customization, so it can difficult to match more traditional styles.
+It doesn’t allow for customization, so it can be challenging to match more traditional styles.